Joey Lucchesi

-Joseph George Lucchesi (loo-kay-see; born June 6, 1993) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres and New York Mets.
+Joseph George Lucchesi (loo-kay-see; born June 6, 1993) is an American professional baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, New York Mets, San Francisco Giants, and Los Angeles Angels.
 He made his MLB debut in 2018.

 Career

 Amateur career

 Lucchesi attended Newark Memorial High School in Newark, California, and played college baseball at Chabot College and Southeast Missouri State University.
 He was named the Ohio Valley Conference Pitcher of the Year in 2015 and 2016, becoming the first pitcher in conference history to earn the award in back-to-back years.
 In 2016, his junior season, he had a 10–5 win–loss record with a 2.19 earned run average (ERA) in 17 games played (16 games started).
 His 242 career strikeouts set a Southeast Missouri State Record.

 San Diego Padres

 The San Diego Padres selected Lucchesi in the fourth round of the 2016 Major League Baseball draft.
 Lucchesi signed and made his professional debut with the Tri-City Dust Devils.
 On July 28, he combined with three other pitchers, to throw a one-hitter versus the Spokane Indians.
 He was promoted to the Fort Wayne TinCaps in September.
 In 15 total games between the two teams, he posted an 0–2 record and 1.29 ERA with 56 strikeouts in 42 innings.
 In 2017, Lucchesi played for both the Lake Elsinore Storm and the San Antonio Missions, pitching to a combined 11–7 record with a 2.20 ERA and 0.97 WHIP in 24 total games (23 starts) between both clubs.